Year 7 Literacy and Numeracy Catch-up Premium

 Impact of Y7 Catch-Up Funding 2019-20

-In 2018-19, Year 7 Catch up funding was match funded to that received the previous year and scaled according to the numbers on role.
-The amount received was £25,410
+In 2019-2020, Year 7 Catch-up funding was match funded to that received the previous year and scaled according to the numbers on role.
+The amount received was £30,433.

 These funds were used to partially contribute towards having smaller class sizes for the academically weakest students who failed to achieve the required standard in KS2, as well as partially funding teaching assistants in some classes.

 The funding was also used in conjunction with PP funding to pay for the Accelerated Reading Scheme to bolster standards of literacy, as well as resources for the delivery of ‘Maths Mastery,’ to ensure under-developed numeracy skills were addressed.

-During term 2 the English forecast grade average for the 60 students below the required standard on entry was a forecast GCSE grade of 3.4.
-This relatively high attainment for a low starting point has been further improved upon over the course of the year with the forecast grade average being 4.24 during term 6.
+After term 1 the English forecast grade average for the students below the required standard on entry was a forecast GCSE grade of 3.2.
+This relatively high attainment for a low starting point has been further improved upon over the course of the year with the forecast grade average being 3.4 during the first term of Year 8.
+Given that there has been significant disruption to education due to COVID this improvement is a positive step forward in helping students catch-up.
 As well as Spelling Age, the Accelerated Reader Scheme also served to improve Reading Comprehension, which coupled with the cumulative impact of quality first English teaching, has resulted in improved attainment forecasts.

-The forecast GCSE average grade for the 61 students below the required standard in Maths, after 1 term was 3.56 and this increased to 4.29 by the end of term 5.
-This shows the positive impact of the smaller group Maths teaching, as well as the enhanced understanding of numeracy through the ‘Mastery’ approach.
+The forecast GCSE average grade for the students below the required standard in Maths, after 1 term was 2.7 and this increased to 3.0 by the first term of Year 8.
+This shows that the positive impact of the smaller group Maths teaching, as well as the enhanced understanding of numeracy through the ‘Mastery’ approach, was still able to have an effect despite the significant disruption experienced due to COVID.